Lessons

 - How frequent/long are lessons?

 - During the school year, private lessons and group classes each occur weekly (making for a twice a week commitment).
-Summer lessons can be scheduled more or less frequently, with more flexibility depending on vacation schedules.
+Summer lessons can be scheduled more or less frequently, with flexibility depending on vacation schedules and your musical goals.

-- I currently schedule private lessons based on student's age and level.
-You'll notice that I give about 20 minutes leeway for each lesson level, and that the length of lesson for each level overlaps: Beginners (20-40 minutes), Intermediate (35-55 minutes) and Advancing students (50-70 min).
-This is because each week you may receive a different length of time, depending on attention span, endurance, the type of skill we are currently working on, or the amount of practice you were able to put in the previous week.
+- I schedule private lessons based on student's age and level.
+You'll notice that I give about 20 minutes leeway for each lesson level, and that the length of lesson for each level overlaps: Beginners/Book 1 (20-40 minutes), Intermediate/Books 2-3 (35-55 minutes), Advancing/Book4-5 students (50-70 min), and Advanced/Books5-9 & beyond (viola only, 60-90 min).
+This is because each student may receive a different length of time, depending on their attention span, endurance, the type of skill we are currently working on, or the amount of practice you were able to put in the previous week.
 All of my lesson lengths are approximations.
 When taking lessons with me, please be prepared to be flexible with start and end times, and with lesson length.

 - Who attends lessons?